 We are all connected, connected through the retail industry.
 One way or another we all happen to participate in retail in our everyday routine.
 But how has this phenomenon evolved over the last 100 years and developed into the 5 trillion US$ in revenues?

-How the retail was going in hand with technology development?
+How was retail going in hand with technology development?
 Let’s take a glimpse.

 What Exactly Is a Retail?